 • Undertaking internal research for technological development and demonstration

-• Undertaking activities to verify or maintain the quality or safety of our Services, and to improve, upgrade, or enhance the Services
+• Undertaking activities to verify or maintain the quality or safety of a service or device that is owned, manufactured, manufactured for, or controlled by us, and to improve upgrade, or enhance the service or device that is owned, manufactured, manufactured for, or controlled by us

 • Advancing our commercial or economic interests, such as by inducing another person to buy, join, subscribe to, provide, or exchange products, goods, property, information, or services, or enabling or effecting, directly or indirectly, a commercial transaction